aidanshotland/graph-algorithms/README.md

 Part 3 is a MST algorithm using Prim's.
 Returns the difference of weight between the original graph and the new MST to determine how much was saved.

-The final problem prints "Big world" of two nodes in a graph are seperated by more than 6 nodes.
+The final problem prints "Big world" if two nodes in a graph are seperated by more than 6 nodes.
 Otherwise prints "Small World."